mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

    - A word preceded by a space, starting with a lower-case letter: " **especially**"
    - A word preceded by a space, starting with a lower-case letter: " **cake**"
    - A period: "**.**"
+   - You can see how text is tokenized by OpenAI using <a href="https://platform.openai.com/tokenizer">this tool</a>.
+   - For English, a good rule-of-thumb is that there are 0.75 words per token.
+Other languages will typically require a greater number of tokens.
 - **Embedding** - An <a href="https://platform.openai.com/docs/guides/embeddings">embedding</a> is a special format of data representation that can be easily utilized by machine learning models and algorithms.
-The embedding is an information dense representation of the semantic meaning of a piece of text.
+The embedding is an information-dense representation of the semantic meaning of a piece of text.
 Each embedding is a vector of floating point numbers, such that the distance between two embeddings in the vector space is correlated with semantic similarity between two inputs in the original format.
 Depending on the system, each Token may be assigned a specific number in the vector.
+There are also limits associated with tokenization models, for instance <a href="https://openai.com/blog/new-and-improved-embedding-model">Ada 2</a> supports up to 8191 tokens at a time, and ChatGPT has a token limit shared between prompt and completion that varies with model and version.
-   - Example:  Using the previous example for Tokenization, the tokens might be imbedded thusly:
+   - Example:  Using the previous example for Tokenization, the tokens might be embedded thusly:
    - The Tokens before embedding: ["**Jake**", " **likes**", " **to**", " **eat**", "**,**", " **especially**", " **cake**", "**.**"]
-   - After embedding: [**7.438294**, **2.782139**, **1.728197**, **4.278129**, **1.743892**, **6.273129**, **2.237180**, **9.728193**]
+   - After embedding: [**7.438294**, **-0.782139**, **1.728197**, **-4.278129**, **-1.743892**, **6.273129**, **2.237180**, **9.728193**]
-   - Note:  This is purely an example to present a concept.
-These are not necessarily the tokens or values that would be generated in an actual OpenAI or similar system.
+   - Note:  This is purely a generic example to present a concept.
+These are not necessarily the values that would be generated in an actual OpenAI or similar system.
+For instance, Ada-2 has a fixed output dimension of 1,536 rather than the eight presented here.
+   - You can learn more about embeddings at <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/tutorials/embeddings?tabs=python%2Ccommand-line&pivots=programming-language-python">this link</a>.
-- **Chunk/chunking** - Due to token limits, documents are chunked (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.
+- **Chunk/chunking** - Due to token limits, the documents that the PubSec Info Assistant ingests are <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-chunk-documents">chunked</a> (broken up) and pre-processed into a format that's easier to use, especially complex file types like PDF.
 The PDF files are processed through Azure AI Document Intelligence, whereas other file types are processed through Unstructured.io, both of which result in JSON-based representations.
 Pre-processing status is logged in Cosmos DB.
-By default, OpenAI (when chunking documents) attempts to chunk by document section rather than by page, up to the maximum size limit.
-This yields better results than chunking by page.
+Chunking can also include overlap, to ensure that data is not split across chunks when it shouldn't be.
+Note that OpenAI typically performs better when documents are chunked by section rather than by page, paragraph, or fixed sizes.
+   - Other options to chunk documents include <a href="https://python.langchain.com/en/latest/index.html">LangChain</a> and <a href="https://github.com/microsoft/semantic-kernel">Semantic Kernel</a>.

-## Queries and Reponses
+## Queries and Responses

 - **Retrieval Augmented Generation (RAG)** - Retrieval Augmentation Generation (RAG) is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
-It allows the system to retrieve Contextually Relevant Documents by utilizing Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
-This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.  i.e., You don't have to train the model on the documents, but you can retrieve and generate based on them anyway.
+It utilizes Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
+This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
+As such, you don't have to go through the immense time and expense of training your own model.
-- **Persona** - The "tone" and language used by the AI, such as "an Assistant" or "a Teacher" or "a Comedian".
-This impacts how it presents responses.
+- **Persona** - The "tone" and language used by the AI, such as "an Assistant" or "a Teacher".
+Depending on the model used, this can impact how it presents responses to varying degrees.
-- **Chain of Thought** - Sending previous questions and answers in the same session.
+- **Chain of Thought** - Chain of Thought refers to the absence of persistent "memory" in the OpenAI instance as to your previous queries, resulting in the need with each new query in a session to include all previous questions and answers.
+This allows OpenAI to provide contextually-appropriate responses based on the conversation so far, without having to store your previous queries or its responses.
 - **Session** - A session is a single Chain of Thought, meaning when all previous requests and responses are included with each new request, and impact how the AI responds.
 To eliminate the effect of previous interactions on future responses, you must start a new session, which resets the Chain of Thought.
-- **Grounding** - Limiting results to a specific dataset.
+This is particularly important when shifting focus to a new subject that has little or nothing to do with the queries you've made so far.
+- **Grounding** - Grounding refers to the act of limiting results to a specific dataset, rather than the LLM in its entirety.
+For instance, if you provide organizational policy documents, grounding means that the PubSec Info Assistant will be limited to providing responses which are relevant to those policy documents.
-- **System Message/System Prompt** - A system message is an optional (but recommended) initial message sent automatically in every session, typically hidden from the user, that tells the system how responses should be constructed, what kind of persona the system and user should have, etc.
+- **System Message/Metaprompt** - A system message is an optional (but highly recommended) initial message sent automatically in every new session, typically hidden from the user, that tells the system how responses should be constructed, what kind of persona the system and user should have, etc.
-- **One-shot** - Single example in system message (metaprompt).
+- **One-shot** - One-shot is when a single example interaction is provided in the system message.
-- **Few-shot** - Should be three or more examples, because 2 appears to afford no benefit over just a single shot.
+- **Few-shot** - Few-shot is when more than one example interaction is provided in the system message, though it should consist of three or more examples, because providing only two appears to afford no benefit over just a single shot.
-- **Zero-shot** - No examples
+- **Zero-shot** - Zero-shot is when no example interactions are proided in the system message.
-- **Enrichment Pipeline** - Ingests, parses, and chunks input files.
+- **Enrichment Pipeline** - This term refers to the process of ingesting, parsing, and chunking input data to provide the embedding vectors that will be used by the PubSec Info Assistant to provide relevant responses to queries.

 ## Search Resources

-- **Azure AI Search** - This accelerator employs Vector Hybrid Search which combines vector similarity with keyword matching to enhance search accuracy.
-(In Azure Government keyword search is not yet available.)
+- **Azure AI Search** - This accelerator employs Vector Hybrid Search, which combines vector similarity with keyword matching to enhance search accuracy.
+(Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.)
 This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
 - **Vector vs Keyword vs Semantic Ranker vs Hybrid Search** - Different search methods.
 For the Information Assistant Accelerator, only Vector search is currently available (Feb 13, 2024).
    - **Vector** - <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
 Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
    - **Hybrid** - Hybrid search is a combination of full text and vector queries that execute against a search index that contains both searchable plain text content and generated embeddings.
 For query purposes, hybrid search is:
       - A single query request that includes both search and vectors query parameters
       - Executing in parallel
       - With merged results in the query response, scored using Reciprocal Rank Fusion (RRF)
    - **Keyword** -
    - **Semantic Ranker** (proprietary in Azure AI Search) - In Azure AI Search, semantic ranking measurably improves search relevance by using language understanding to rerank search results.
 Semantic ranking doesn't use generative AI or vectors.
 Semantic ranker is a collection of query-related capabilities that improve the quality of an initial BM25-ranked or RRF-ranked search result for text-based queries.
 When you enable it on your search service, semantic ranking extends the query execution pipeline in two ways:
       - First, it adds secondary ranking over an initial result set that was scored using BM25 or RRF.
 This secondary ranking uses multi-lingual, deep learning models adapted from Microsoft Bing to promote the most semantically relevant results.
       - Second, it extracts and returns captions and answers in the response, which you can render on a search page to improve the user's search experience.